codejsha/algorithm-examples/README.md

 ### :paperclips: Linked list

-In Python, there is no built-in type or library for LinkedList.
+A linked list is a data structure that consists of a sequence of elements, where each element points to the next.
+(CLRS#10.2)<br>In Python, there is no built-in type or library for LinkedList.

 **C++ declaration/methods**